google/fonts/README.md

 If you find a problem with a font file or have a request for the future development of a font project, please [create a new issue in this project's issue tracker](https://github.com/google/fonts/issues).

+## Contribute Fonts

+If you need more context on how to create issues in a GitHub issue tracker, or if you want to contribute a font directly, see [CONTRIBUTING](https://github.com/google/fonts/blob/main/CONTRIBUTING.md)

 ## Contributor Code of Conduct

 However you choose to contribute, please abide by our [code of conduct](CODE_OF_CONDUCT.md) to keep our community a healthy and welcoming place.